Murder of Rolan Adams: Societal context

 Thamesmead, where Rolan was murdered, was predominately populated by white families with some Asian and Caribbean families scattered throughout.
-The immigration of black people to England increased in general in the late 1940's and 1950's, leading to racial tensions in the following decades.
-In the areas around Thamesmead, certain housing policies were put in place which favored white people and created a hostile environment for people of color.
-Reported racially-motivated violence in Southeast London was increasing in the 1990's, and Thamesmead itself had started to develop a reputation for being "racially charged."
-This is also in part due to the headquarters of the far-right British Nationalist Party being in nearby Welling.
-The extremist party had a reputation for fascist or racist ideologies, encouraging that kind of behavior in those with aligning views.
-Adolescent gangs with these views developed in areas throughout Southeast London depending on how the land was naturally divided.
-These often dangerous groups grew between the 1980's and 1990's.
-One main gang called the Goldfish was also known as the NTOs, Natty Turn-Outs, and then later evolved into the Nazi Turn-Outs.
+The immigration of black people to England increased in the late 1940s and 1950s, leading to racial tensions in the following decades.
+In the areas around Thamesmead, certain housing policies favored white people and created a hostile environment for people of color.
+Reported racially motivated violence in Southeast London was increasing in the 1990s, and Thamesmead itself had started to develop a reputation for being "racially charged."
+This was also in part due to the headquarters of the far-right British Nationalist Party being in nearby Welling.
+The extremist party had a reputation for fascist or racist ideologies.
+Adolescent gangs with these beliefs developed in areas throughout Southeast London.
+These often dangerous groups grew between the 1980s and 1990s.
+One main gang called the Goldfish was also known as the NTO, the Nutty Turn Out, and then later evolved into the Nazi Turn-Outs.
 This group is attributed as being Rolan's assailants.

 Murder details

-On Friday 21 February 1991, Rolan Adams and his brother Nathan, fifteen and fourteen-years-old, respectively, were unknowingly being followed as they were walking from Thamesmead's multicultural Hawksmoor Youth Centre.
-They had finished playing table tennis and were walking towards a bus stop to get to their home in Abbey Wood, Southeast London.
-Upon arrival at the bus stop, they were surrounded by a large group of 12-15 older white youth, members of the NTOs, who had been drinking at the Wildfowler Pub.
+On Friday 21 February 1991, Rolan Adams and his brother Nathan, fifteen and fourteen years old respectively, were unknowingly being followed as they walked from Thamesmead's multicultural Hawksmoor Youth Centre.
+They had finished playing table tennis and were going to a bus stop to get to their home in Abbey Wood, Southeast London.
+Upon arrival at the bus stop, they were surrounded by a large group of 12–15 older white youths, members of the NTOs, who had been drinking at the Wildfowler Pub.
 While Rolan and Nathan were being harassed and racially abused, one gang member, nineteen-year-old Mark Thornborrow, stabbed Rolan in the neck with a butterfly knife.
-In an attempt to flee, Rolan started to run while yelling at Nathan to run as well.
+In an attempt to flee, Rolan started to run while yelling at Nathan to do the same.
 The two got separated.
-The gang members were chasing and yelling profanities and racial slurs at them, including, "'niggers'".
-Nathan managed to escape, but Rolan shortly collapsed and died after.
+The gang members were chasing and yelling profanities and racial slurs at them, including "'niggers'".
+Nathan managed to escape, but Rolan collapsed and died soon afterwards.
 When Nathan returned to the bus stop, he saw his brother dead.